Cr4O13/easy-gauges/README.md

 "Easy Gauges" currently supports
 - Microsoft Flight Simulator 2020
-- "Steam Gauges" with circular scales
+- "Steam Gauges" with circular, horizontal or vertical scales
-- Toggle (on/off) switches
+- "User Controls" like buttons, toggle switches, 3-state switches and dials

 Support for other simulators is planned (all simulators supported by Air Manager).
-Support for gauges with horizontal or vertical scales is planned

 ## Key USP